Meera Nandan

 Meera Nandan (born 26 November 1990) is an Indian radio jockey and actress who appears mainly in Malayalam films.
+She has acted in over 40 films.

 Early life

 Meera Nandan was born as Meera Nandakumar on 26 November 1990 as the daughter of Nandakumar and Maya at Perandoor, Elamakkara, Kochi.
 She did her schooling in Bhavans Vidya Mandir, Elamakkara.
 After completing her degree in English literature from St. Teresa's College, Ernakulam, she pursued her master's degree in Mass Communication with Journalism through distant education from Manipal University.
 She is distantly related to former actress and classical dancer Divya Unni.

 Personal life

 On 29 June 2024, Meera married Sreeju, who is an accountant by profession.